Trump’s India visit prioritizes pageantry over policy

 Trump opened his rally speech in Ahmedabad on Monday by declaring that he had traveled 8,000 miles to deliver the message that “America loves India, America respects India and America will always be faithful and loyal friends to the Indian people.”

 The sun-baked city bustled around him, its streets teeming with people eager to catch a glimpse of the American president.
-The president’s motorcade traveled newly cleaned roads planted with flowers and featuring hundreds of billboards showing the president and first lady Melania Trump.
-Tens of thousands lined the route, well short of the over-the-top prediction of up to 10 million that Trump had speculated would be on hand.
+The president’s motorcade traveled newly cleaned roads planted with flowers and featuring elaborately costumed dancers and musicians as well as hundreds large of billboards featuring the president, Modi and first lady Melania Trump.
+Tens of thousands lined the route, making an impressive showing, but well short of the over-the-top prediction of up to 10 million that Trump had said Modi promised him would be on hand.

 His first stop was Gandhi’s home, where Trump donned a prayer shawl and removed his shoes to walk through the humble ashram.
 He inspected the spinning wheel used by the famed pacifist and saw a statue of monkeys representing Gandhi’s mantra of “See no evil, Hear no evil, Speak no evil.”
 Then it was on to a far more boisterous setting: the mega-rally at the world’s largest cricket stadium.

-A battery of carefully chosen Modi loyalists and workers from his Bharatiya Janata Party lined the road to accord the president a grand welcome.
-Tens of thousands of police officers were on hand to keep security tight and a new wall was erected in front of a slum, apparently to hide it from presidential passers-by.
+A battery of carefully chosen Modi loyalists and workers from his Bharatiya Janata Party lined the road to accord the president a grand welcome, which had the feel of a carnival.
+Tens of thousands of police officers were also on hand to keep security tight and a new wall was erected in front of a slum, apparently to hide it from the president’s motorcade.

-On the way to the stadium, Trump’s motorcade crossed a river where a barge was emblazoned with “TRUMP” and onlookers chanted “Modi!”

 Modi, a noted hugger, figuratively and literally embraced Trump at the start of the “Namaste Trump” rally that was, in a way, the back half of home-and-away events for the two men.
 Both had attended a “Howdy Modi” rally in Houston last year that drew 50,000 people.
-Trump lavished praise on both Modi and the democracy he leads, highlighting an effort to lift residents out of extreme poverty and saying “India gives hope to all of humanity.”
+Trump lavished praise on both Modi and the democracy he leads, highlighting an effort to lift residents out of extreme poverty.

 The stadium was packed with revelers, many of whom wore Trump and Modi masks as they sat in 80-degree heat.
-Scores of attendees, particularly those sitting in the sun, streamed out before Trump had finished his 27-minute speech.
+Yet scores of attendees, particularly those sitting in the sun, streamed out before Trump had finished his 27-minute speech.

-The boisterous scene featured musicians on camels and a medley of Bollywood hits and songs from Trump’s campaign rally playlist such as Elton John numbers that seemed to puzzle some in the chanting, colorful crowd.
+Before he arrived, the crowd listened to a medley of Bollywood hits and songs from Trump’s usual campaign rally playlist, including Elton John numbers that seemed to puzzle some in the chanting, colorful crowd.

-Trump, whose foreign visits typically are light on sightseeing, told reporters traveling with him that the stadium event was “fantastic.”
-He later delighted in his first visit to the Taj Mahal, the immense white marble 17th-century mausoleum in the city of Agra.
+Trump, whose foreign visits typically are light on sightseeing, told reporters traveling with him that he was eager to see the Taj Mahal, which he’d never visited, and later delighted in the immense white marble 17th century mausoleum in the city of Agra.

-Stories in local media had warned about the monkeys that inhabit the landmark and pester tourists for food and, on occasion, menace both visitors and slingshot-carrying security guards.
-But the animals were cleared from the site before the Trumps’ visit.
+Local media had warned of the dangers of the monkeys that inhabit the landmark and pester tourists for food and, on occasion, menace both visitors and slingshot-carrying security guards.
+But the animals were successfully cleared from the site before the Trumps’ visit.

+Trump’s trip comes as he is in the midst of an election year and after he was acquitted by the Senate on impeachment charges.

-Foreign trips offer powerful political imagery for presidents facing reelection: They can be feted on the world stage while their rivals in the opposing party slog through diners in early-voting states and clash in debates.
+Foreign trips offer powerful political imagery for presidents facing reelection: They can be feted on the world stage while their rivals in the opposing party slog through visits to diners in early-voting states and clash in debates.
 This trip, in particular, reflects a Trump campaign strategy to showcase him in his presidential role and provide counter-programming to the Democrats’ primary contest.
-It is producing the kinds of visuals his campaign can use in future ads.

 The visit also comes at a crucial moment for Modi, a fellow populist, who is saddled with a steep economic downturn and unfulfilled campaign promises on job creation.
 Trump will spend Tuesday in New Delhi, a bustling, noisy, colorful capital that also is dotted with half-finished construction projects stalled due to disappearing funding.